Emergency Evacuation for People with Disabilities

 - Write down the emergency numbers and contacts from this pamphlet and keep them with you.

 - Employees should discuss emergency concerns with their supervisor.
-Students should discuss concerns with the Assistant Dean for Student Services.
+Students should discuss concerns with the Director of the Disability Resource Center.
 If you will need some type of assistance, notify the appropriate people.
 Employees and students are responsible for seeking appropriate assistance.

 - Find a friend/co-worker who is willing to assist during an emergency.
 It is suggested you find more than one friend/co-worker in the event that person is unavailable during an emergency.